Video Marketing

 Editor's Note: This post was originally published in November 2013 and has been completely revamped and updated for accuracy and comprehensiveness.

-If you missed it, we recently hosted a webinar on the 6 Ways to Use Video Marketing Across Your Business.
+If you missed it, we previously hosted a webinar on the 6 Ways to Use Video Marketing Across Your Business.
 You can catch up on the webinar recap here.

 Video marketing can be divided into two sections: marketing with video and marketing a video.